Zeeshanahmad4/gpt-chatbot-for-whatsapp-bussiness/README.md

-# 💬 Gpt Chatbot for whatsapp business
+# 💬 GPT Chatbot for whatsapp business

 A chatbot that can be used by businesses to communicate with customers via Whatsapp SMS using the Twilio API and OpenAI's GPT-3 language model.